divvun/registry/Experimental.md

-# Experimental stuff
+# Experimental repos

+Repo types:
 - experiments
 - technical tests
 - student exercises (published with permision)
 - demos
-- initial setup for new languages, with no real content
+- initial setup for new languages, with no real content yet

 ## Keyboards